jenyangg/recycling-botnet/README.md

 Behaviour:

-1.Accepts input from widget (not included) as (block,floor,unit), data is written to a node in Firebase that functions as a collective orders list.
+1. Accepts input from widget (not included) as (block,floor,unit), data is written to a node in Firebase that functions as a collective orders list.

 2. Server compares current collective orders list with the previous collective orders list stored in the previous loop.
   a. if same: idleidle
-b. if different:
-  i. locate the differences, and individually put them into a local (serverside) queue.
+  b. if different: locate the differences, and individually put them into a local (serverside) queue.

-3 Orders are now assigned by two different types of workers.
+3. Orders are now assigned by two different types of workers:

     a.
 Workers pick orders from the queue, then determines and assigns which bot it should go to.If the bot's status == "unavailable", then the bot is excluded from the assignment process.
     b.
-Another worker picks up the orders and associated bot, then sends them in with the correct order number (prevents overwriting one order with another using the same order number)
+Another worker picks up the orders and associated bot, then sends them in with the correct order number (prevents overwriting one order with another using the same order number).

 4. Bot nodes in firebase (i.e. 2901 for bot 2901) have two direct child nodes; status and orders.
 On receiving an order:

-  a. order is placed into the bot/orders node as { "order n" : bot-readable }
+    a.  order is placed into the bot/orders node as { "order n" : bot-readable }.
-  b. if it initially had no order, bot removes {"null" : "no orders yet!"}
+    b.  if it initially had no order, bot removes {"null" : "no orders yet!"}.

 5. On completion of an order:

     a.
-Removes that order from the list
+Removes that order from the list.
     b.
 Orders are pushed forward; previous order 2 , stored as {"order 2" : bot-readable} is now stored as {"order 1" : bot-readable}.
     c.
-If no orders left in list, orders are reset to {"null" : "no orders yet!"}
+If no orders left in list, orders are reset to {"null" : "no orders yet!"}.

 Keyboard interrupt kills workers, senders, and server script.